 I started progressing through climbing and even got over my fear of heights by top roping and lead climbing!
 But I still found that any route with crimps and thin edges would totally throw me for a loop.
 I’d try and use my height to reach past them without using them.
 But in the back of my mind, I knew I was only hurting my technique in the long run.

 So I addressed my fear straight on.
 I dissected everything there are about crimps and I’ve spent countless hours training my crimp technique.
 One of the key takeaways I want to share with you is how to prevent injuries when crimping.
-The idea of putting all of my body weight onto my fingers makes me cringe, but with proper training, technique, and resting, the crimp has turned into one of my favorite climbing holds.
+The idea of putting all of my body weight onto my fingers makes me cringe, but with proper training, technique, and resting, the crimp has become easier for me.

 One piece of advice I give to climbers starting to work on their crimps is to use the open grip more often than the full crimp grip.
 We’ll address this in further detail later, but the position of our thumb does put additional stress on our fingers.
 I like to save the full crimp grip when I’m climbing outdoors or when I’m trying to send my project.
 Otherwise, I’ll use an open or half crimp grip.